projectshift/shift-schema/README.md

 [![Build Status](https://api.travis-ci.org/projectshift/shift-validate.svg)](https://travis-ci.org/projectshift/shift-validate)

-# shift-validate
+# shift-schema

-Entity validation library for Python3.
+Filtering and validation library for Python3.
 Can filter and validate data in model objects and simple dictionaries with flexible schemas.

 Because validation and filtering of data with form objects seems to be the trend in web frameworks but it never felt right.

-Main idea: decouple filtering and validation rules from web forms into flexible shemas, then reuse those shemas in forms as well as apis and cli.
+Main idea: decouple filtering and validation rules from web forms into flexible schemas, then reuse those schemas in forms as well as apis and cli.

 ## model: